 Traditional Data Center Cooling Methods Impractical for Orlando Data Centers

 Traditionally, data centers are cooled using air conditioning.
-Although AC is a proven method of cooling data center equipment, it contributes to a higher power usage efficiency (PUE) score for the facility.
+Although AC is a proven method of cooling data center equipment, it contributes to the facility's higher power usage efficiency (PUE) score.
 When data centers use inefficient methods of cooling for their equipment, facilities can:

 - Cause harm to the environment